mungewell/pico-timecode/docs/PT-Thrifty.md

 can be 'Callibrated' to match a more accurate source such as commercial LTC device.

-A calibrated DIY unit is only 'good' for a few hours, and is likely temperature dependant.
-If the user goes from a warm <-> cold ambient temperature, the LTC will drift from correct value.
+A calibrated DIY/XTAL unit is only 'good' for a few hours, and is likely temperature dependant.
+If the user goes from a warm <-> cold ambient temperature, the LTC will drift faster from the correct value.

 Once the 'Jam' has completed, shown by solid white LED, a button press will enter 'Follow' mode.
 During 'Follow' the LTC produced by PT-Thrifty will be adjusted to match incoming LTC.

 Disconnect the 3.5mm jack to return to 'Run' mode.

+Note: during 'Follow' the rate of the incoming LTC is tracked, PT-Thrifty does not update if there is a 'jump change' in the incoming LTC.

 Note: as the LTC is not output at this time, this is just informative and the relationship of RX vs. TX LTC will be relayed to the serial port.